GeoKrom/GeoKrom/README.md

 <p>- Recently, I acquired a master's degree in Automation Systems, in the direction of Automatic Control and Robotic Systems, at School of Mechanical Engineering, National Technical University of Athens.</p>

+<p>- Currently, I am a Ph.D.
+Candidate in Automatic Control at School of Electrical and Computer Engineering, National Technical University of Athens.</p>

 <p>- My research interests focus on nonlinear control, distributed control of multi-agent systems, game theory and advanced control applications on robotics. </p>

 <h3 align="left">Statistics:</h3>